Siamese–Vietnamese War (1833–1834)

 After sweeping through Cambodia and Hà Tiên, the two Siamese commanders Bodindecha and Phrakhlang Dit Bunnag converged at Châu Đốc and proceeded downstream the Bassac River.
 In order to reach Saigon, the Siamese fleet had to cross from Bassac River to Mekong River at Vàm Nao canal or Thuận Cảng River, which was a choke point.
 Nguyễn Xuân and Trương Minh Giảng, who were fighting with the rebels at Saigon, were sent from Saigon to deal with the invading Siamese, leading to the climactic Battle of Vàm Nao in January 1834, during which the Vietnamese prevailed over the Siamese, who were utterly defeated and had to retreat back to Cambodia.
 After the victory at Vàm Nao, Nguyễn Xuân and Trương Minh Giảng pursued the retreating Siamese deep into Cambodia.
 During the Siamese retreat, the Cambodians, in anti-Siamese sentiments, arose, further inflicting damages and casualties onto the Siamese.
 By April 1834, the Siamese had all retreated, with Bodindecha retreating by land to Battambang and Phrakhlang by sea to Chanthaburi.

 Vietnamese victory over the Siamese allowed Vietnam to put down the Lê Văn Khôi Rebellion and to annex Cambodia into its direct rule, establishing Trấn Tây Province over Cambodia, with Trương Minh Giảng as the Governor-General, both in 1835.
-The Vietnamese Emperor Minh Mạng sought to integrate Cambodia politically and culturally into Vietnam, introducing Sino-Vietnamese Confucian governance and cultural assimilation policies at the expense of traditional Khmer institutions, culture and identity.
 Dissatisfactions of Vietnamese rule eventually drove the Cambodians to arise against Vietnam in 1840, during which Siam took advantage of by invading Cambodia in late 1840, leading to the Siamese–Vietnamese War of 1840–1842.